 Sem.
 Cr.
 Hrs.

-This course discusses reinventing health care in our country.
-Specifically the course will review the current status of American health care including research into population demographics and health and the concept of wellness and prevention.
+This course discusses the delivery system of health care in the US.
+Specifically, the course will review the current status of American health care including research into population demographics and health and the concept of wellness and prevention.
 Following this a review of international health care models will occur to consider best practice as alternative care models for consideration for the US.
-Third the students will develop, for their area of interest and expertise a strategy for incremental or radical innovation in how we provide health care to our constituents.
+In addition, the students will develop, for their area of interest and expertise, a strategy for incremental or radical innovation in how we provide health care to our constituents.

-Health Care Financial Management I: Basic Principles and Practice
+Health Care Financial Management I: Principles & Practice

 This course provides a basic understanding of health services financial management.
 We begin with elementary accounting concepts and then focus on financial statement preparation and analysis.
 Special topics areas include discounted cash flow, risk, capital investments evaluation, debt/equity financing, and financial decision making models such as break-even analysis, cash flow forecasting and the like.

-This course is intended to explore current challenges in the health care system and how the ability to understand and apply health data and associated health care information technology (IT) tools can improve the quality and cost of health care services.
+This course is intended to explore current challenges in the health care system, and how the ability to understand and apply health data and associated health care information technology (IT) tools can improve the quality and cost of health care services.
 Students will learn about regulations, standards, and rules which impact health IT.
 The course will include a review of current and future health care technology tools and associated data collection, storage and exchange practices; and utilize applied case studies allowing students to demonstrate their ability to use health care information technology systems and data analytics to improve patient and provider outcomes.
 The role of technology will also be explored as it relates to strategy, adoption levels, care settings, and patient engagement.

 Hold a baccalaureate degree (or equivalent) from an accredited university or college.